 How did this happen?

 We started sending more people to prison.

 A series of law enforcement and sentencing policy changes of the “tough on crime” era resulted in dramatic growth in incarceration.
-Since the official beginning of the War on Drugs in 1982, the number of people incarcerated for drug offenses in the U.S. skyrocketed from 40,900 in 1980 to 450,345 in 2016.
+Since the official beginning of the War on Drugs in the 1980s, the number of people incarcerated for drug offenses in the U.S. skyrocketed from 40,900 in 1980 to 452,964 in 2017.
 Today, there are more people behind bars for a drug offense than the number of people who were in prison or jail for any crime in 1980.
 The number of people sentenced to prison for property and violent crimes has also increased even during periods when crime rates have declined.

 Data source: Bureau of Justice Statistics; The Sentencing Project.
 Download chart